Lavras Gold will stay focused on discovery in 2023

 About Lavras Gold

-Lavras Gold (TSXV: LGC, OTCQB: LGCFF) is a Canadian exploration company focused on realizing the potential of a multi-million-ounce gold district in southern Brazil.
+Lavras Gold LGCLGCFF is a Canadian exploration company focused on realizing the potential of a multi-million-ounce gold district in southern Brazil.
 Its Lavras do Sul Project is located in Rio Grande do Sul State, and is primarily an intrusive hosted gold system of possible alkaline affinity.
 More than 23 gold prospects centred on historic gold workings have been identified on the property, which spans more than 22,000 hectares.

 Follow Lavras Gold on www.lavrasgold.com, as well as on LinkedIn, Twitter, and YouTube.